Oops Something went wrong!

-Spend a day in the great outdoors on Fri 25th, Sat 26th &/or Sun 27th May.
-Book in a couple of friends and a little bit of kit, choose when and where, test out our bird ID training resources and make sure you know what’s needed on the day.
+Spend a day in the great outdoors.
+Book in a couple of friends and a little bit of kit, choose when and where, and make sure you have everything you need.

 Here's what you need to do, to become a fully-fledged contributor to Where Where Wedgie:

-- Assemble your team & some kit Your dream team is three people: one who doesn’t take their eyes from the sky and the bush, and uses the binoculars if you can get hold of some; if you can get hold of a photographer with a telephoto lens, it would be helpful to photograph any of the birds you spot; finally you need someone with a clipboard to write down the details.
-It’s the most fun if you can share your findings straightaway, so if one of you has a smartphone and is comfortable using it that’s handy.
+Your dream team is three people: (1) one who doesn’t take their eyes from the sky and the bush, and uses the binoculars if you can get hold of some; (2) if you can get hold of a photographer with a telephoto lens, it would be helpful to photograph any of the birds you spot; (3) finally, you need someone with a smartphone and/or clipboard to write down the details, including your location.
+A compass, a GPS and a map will also be useful (both for the survey and for keeping you safe).

-- Be in your chosen area, ready to observe and record, on your chosen day(s)!
-And join in on local activities at the end of the weekend to celebrate our findings.
+Help organise/join in on local activities at the end of each weekend to celebrate our findings.